aws-samples/siem-on-amazon-opensearch-service/README.md

 ### 1. Quick Start

-You can deploy with following CloudFormation template or create own template.
+You can deploy with following CloudFormation template.

 | Region | CloudFormation |
 |--------|----------------|